 Also like his mama, I realized well into the year that he is a visual learner, so we’ll be doing a lot more of that next year, especially for our Classical Conversations memory work.

-This year was a huge growing experience for us both, with all the frustration that can sometimes come along with growth, yet with the amazing accomplishment of becoming stronger and better for the struggle.
+This year was a huge growing experience for us both, with all the frustration that can sometimes come along with it, yet with the amazing accomplishment of becoming stronger and better for the struggle.

 And all these things will combine to, hopefully, make the upcoming years of homeschool even more fun and less overwhelming for us both.